lesunb/rome2024_tutorials/Tutorial3_BehaviourTrees/README.md

 ### Subscriber Node
 ![groot bt 2](imgs/groot_bt2.png)

 Now we create a condition node that returns SUCCESS if it receives a message within the specified wait duration, else it returns FAILURE.
+You can also see from the tree that we are using the blackboard to transfer data between the subscriber and publisher nodes.
+That way the subscriber node first receives a message and passes it to the publisher node.

 Header:
 ```c++